Smart content makes it easy for creators and authors to discover content.

-When a user searches for assets, Oracle Content and Experience will recommend search keywords.
+When a user searches for assets, Oracle Content Management will recommend search keywords.

-When a user creates a content item that includes an image, Oracle Content and Experience will determine the intent of the article and suggest relevant images.
+When a user creates a content item that includes an image, Oracle Content Management will determine the intent of the article and suggest relevant images.

 Frequently Asked Questions